BinaryMoon/jarvis/README.md

 * `npm run dev` Watch for css and script changes, and compile them when required.
 * `npm run build` Compile css, scripts, and then generate a zip file containing the theme ready for installation.

+## Gulp Scripts

+Jarvis uses Gulp to process files.
+You probably won't need to use it, but just in case the available tasks are:

+* `gulp build` Build all of the files, and generate a zip containing the most up to date version of the theme.
+* `gulp watchFiles` Watch the development files for changes and build if required.
+* `gulp buildScripts` Combine and minify the theme javascript.
+* `gulp buildCustomizerScripts` Combine and minify the theme Customizer javascript.
+* `gulp buildStyles` Process the .scss files and generate the theme styles.
+* `gulp buildZip` Generate a release ready zip file containing the theme files only.